In 1968, the long-standing workhorse chronograph movement of the SSIH, the Lemania CH27 C12 (Omega 321), was discontinued.

 It’s still a “step” dial alright, but it features short hour markers not obscuring the chapter ring (which was also a feature of the service dials made circa 1969/1970 for other pre-Moon references), and the applied metal logo has been dropped in favor of a painted one.

 Unlike the transitional -68, the -69 features only the square-end chrono hand.

 Concerning the date of 1969 for this reference, it’s somewhat confusing because the first batches of the -69 were supposedly made at the end of 1968, and the last – theoretically in 1970, however, some -69s were allegedly assembled as late as 1971!

 Make sure that the serial is in the 2842 0XXX – 3162 9XXX range.
 If it isn’t, then spending your hard-earned money on it isn’t the best of ideas unless the watch comes with an extract of the archives, which proves that this particular movement belongs in this case.

 Prices for different -69s vary.
 Specimens with DON bezels are priced anywhere between $3000 and $10,000, DNNs between $2500 and $6000.
 The “straight writing” Moonwatches cost between $3000 and $7000.

 The pre-Moon 145.022 seems to be a somewhat more affordable (well, accessible, rather than affordable) alternative to the 105.012 and 145.012.

 It’s still a pre-Moon (should that matter so much – to some it matters more, to some it matters less).
 It doesn’t have all the NASA writing on the back and is, therefore, closer to the original purpose of the watch as a driving/racing/tool chronograph.

-This purpose goes nicely with the dial’s resemblance of a sports car’s dashboard instruments.
+This purpose goes nicely with the dial’s resemblance to a sports car’s dashboard instruments.

-In the current vintage Speedmaster market and the recent increase of prices, they remain a fairly reasonable choice.
+In the current vintage Speedmaster market and the recent increase in prices, they remain a fairly reasonable choice.